patashish704/pandoc-complete/README.md

 After installing pandoc-complete, `cd` into the `demo` directory that ships with this plugin and open `demo_pandoc.md` in vim editor.
 Try inserting some references by entering `CTRL-X CTRL-O` while in insert mode.
-Take hints from the gif file included in the `demo` directory.
+Take hints from the gif file included in the `demo` directory or inserted in this README file.

 ## License